From Pixels to Tokens: Byte-Pair Encoding on Quantized Visual Modalities: Preliminary Implementation

 \textbf{Image Preprocessing:} We used a pretrained VQ-GAN model released by Chameleon \citep{team2024chameleon} to preprocess the images.
 This VQ-GAN model uses a codebook size of 8192 and quantizes images of any size into a 1024-dimensional ID tensor.

 \textbf{Tokenizer Training Algorithm:} We developed the BPE image tokenizer training algorithm, inspired by the text BPE algorithm.
 The main procedure of this algorithm is presented in Algorithm \ref{algo:2D-BPE}, with supporting functions detailed in Algorithms \ref{algo:update-matrix} and \ref{algo:freq-pair} (see Appendix \ref{sec:implementation}).
-Key designs of our algorithm include: \begin{itemize} \item Use of an adjacency matrix to count token co-occurrences. \item Simultaneous consideration of horizontal and vertical token combinations. \item Ability to merge tokens into arbitrary shapes through iterative merging. \end{itemize} \textbf{Extended Vocabulary:} The training process results in an extended vocabulary that merges tokens based on learned patterns.
+Key designs of our algorithm include: 1) Use of an adjacency matrix to count token co-occurrences; 2) Simultaneous consideration of horizontal and vertical token combinations; 3) Ability to merge tokens into arbitrary shapes through iterative merging.

+\textbf{Extended Vocabulary:} The training process results in an extended vocabulary that merges tokens based on learned patterns.
 To analyze the impact of vocabulary size on performance, we trained multiple tokenizer versions with extended vocabulary sizes ranging from 1024 to 16384.